-- EMCORE'S Annual Report on Form 10-K/A for the fiscal year ended September 30, 1999; - 2.
-EMCORE's Quarterly Reports on Form 10-Q for the periods ended December 31, 1999 and March 31, 2000. - 3.
-The description of the common stock, contained in EMCORE's Registration Statement on Form 8-A filed pursuant to Section 12 of the Exchange Act and all amendments thereto and reports filed for the purpose of updating such description; and - 4.
+- EMCORE'S Annual Report on Form 10-K/A for the fiscal year ended September 30, 1999; - The description of the common stock, contained in EMCORE's Registration Statement on Form 8-A filed pursuant to Section 12 of the Exchange Act and all amendments thereto and reports filed for the purpose of updating such description; and - 3.
 The summary of executive compensation, contained in EMCORE'S Proxy Statement filed pursuant to Section 14 of the Exchange Act.